 Ensuring that monitoring systems can reliably detect signs of climate change and differentiate these signals from restoration or degradation is a complex undertaking.
-Virtually all the parameters measured by the Bay Program are informative with regard to how climate change is impacting ecological and hydrological systems of the watershed.
+Virtually all of the parameters measured by the Bay Program are informative with regards to how climate change is impacting ecological and hydrological systems of the watershed.
 However, fully integrated modeling within Bay assessments is missing.
 Integrated environmental modeling consists of utilizing a variety of water quality, flow, sediment, ecological, air quality and other models that more holistically represent an environmental system where all components influence one another.
-We should make a coordinated effort towards integrated modeling that includes climate change.
+A coordinated effort towards integrated modeling that includes climate change should be made.